 Top tip!
 Some seats come as a set of four with a table in the middle.
-These are excellent if you have children as it means you can play board games and have snacks almost as if you were in your own booth (it is not separate by screens but feels rather self-contained)
+These are excellent if you have children as it means you can play board games and have snacks almost as if you were in your own booth (it is not separated by screens but feels rather self-contained)

 On Italo, infants under 36 months of age travel free of charge without a seat when on an adult’s lap.

 As well as this, families with a minimum of two adults and two children can avail of the Italy Family offer which foresees free tickets for kids under 14 years of age to travel free of charge on Smart and Prima ambiance.